Steven Pinker: The Better Angels of Our Nature

 In The Better Angels of Our Nature, published in 2011, Pinker argues that violence, including tribal warfare, homicide, cruel punishments, child abuse, animal cruelty, domestic violence, lynching, pogroms, and international and civil wars, has decreased over multiple scales of time and magnitude.
 Pinker considers it unlikely that human nature has changed.
 In his view, it is more likely that human nature comprises inclinations toward violence and those that counteract them, the "better angels of our nature".
-He outlines several "major historical declines of violence" that all have their own socio/cultural/economic causes.
+He outlines several "major historical declines of violence" that all have their own social/cultural/economic causes.

 Response to the book was divided.
 Many critics found its arguments convincing and its synthesis of a large volume of historical evidence compelling.
-Other aspects drew criticism, including the use of deaths per capita as a metric, Pinker's liberal humanism, the focus on Europe, the interpretation of historical data, and its image of indigenous people.
+This and other aspects drew criticism, including the use of deaths per capita as a metric, Pinker's liberal humanism, the focus on Europe, the interpretation of historical data, and its image of indigenous people.
 Archaeologist David Wengrow summarized Pinker's approach to archaeological science as "a modern psychologist making it up as he goes along".

-English writing style in the 21st century
+English style guide

-In his seventh popular book, The Sense of Style: The Thinking Person's Guide to Writing in the 21st Century (2014), Pinker attempts to provide a writing style guide that is informed by modern science and psychology, because a long time has passed since William Strunk wrote The Elements of Style in 1918.
+In his seventh popular book, The Sense of Style: The Thinking Person's Guide to Writing in the 21st Century (2014), Pinker attempts to provide a writing style guide that is informed by modern linguistics, science and psychology, regarding the existing style guides such as Strunk and White's Elements of Style as outdated and dogmatic.